xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2                   | Hidden names only |
 | 3                   | All names         |

-Match\_text    is text that specifies the names you want returned and can include wildcard characters.
+Match\_text&nbsp;&nbsp;&nbsp;&nbsp;is text that specifies the names you want returned and can include wildcard characters.
 If match\_text is omitted, all names are returned.

 **Remarks**